sayondeep/addon-esp-rainmaker/esp-rainmaker/README.md

 ## Features

-- Automatic discovery of ESP RainMaker devices
+- Listing of ESP RainMaker devices
-- Control lights and switches with full brightness and color support
+- Control lights with brightness and color support
 - Monitor device status and parameters
-- Real-time updates from ESP RainMaker cloud
+- Updates from ESP RainMaker cloud
-- Responsive device control with optimized polling
-- Device name synchronization
-- Professional ESP RainMaker branding

 ## Installation